 Because hip dysplasia is primarily an inherited condition, there are no products that can prevent its development.
 However, poor nutrition, inadequate or improper exercise, and increased body weight may all contribute to the severity of osteoarthritis after the hip dysplasia has developed.
 Through proper diet and exercise, it is possible slow the progression of hip dysplasia.

-Hypomyelination.
+Hypomyelination syndrome is a congenital condition characterized by a reduction or absence of myelin in the axons of the central nervous system (CNS) exclusively.
+A fatty substance that covers the axons (the portions of the nerve cells that transfer impulses to other cells of the body), myelin serves an important function for the nerve cells: as an insulator, protecting the nerve from outside influences, and as an aid for forwarding the process of cellular transmission of nervous system actions.
 This disease is inherited as a simple autosomal recessive disorder and the carrier frequency has been estimated to be 4.29% within the Weimaraner breed.
-Hypomyelination is also called ”Tremors” and “Shaking puppies” by dog breeders based on the fact that affected puppies have tremors when awake as early as 2 weeks of age.
+Hypomyelination is also called “Tremors” and “Shaking puppies” by dog breeders based on the fact that affected puppies have body tremors when awake as early as a few days after birth.
 Clinical signs resolve in most cases by 3-4 months of age.
 Some of the dogs may have a mild persistent tremor of the hind legs.

 Spinal Dysraphism.
 Spinal dysraphism (SD) in Weimaraner dogs is a genetic disorder present at birth that results from faulty embryonic development.
 Affected Weimaraners have a defective spinal canal which leads to neurological abnormalities.
 Puppies born with SD may have difficulties starting to walk due to weakness of their rear legs.
 Adults with SD show a typical abnormal gait that includes simultaneous movement of the hind legs or “bunny hopping” in the rear.
 Additional characteristics include weakness and lack of coordination in the rear, together with normal front end coordination and strength.
 Rarely a “bunny hopping” gait is observed in the front.
 The condition is not painful and it does not progress during the life of an affected dog.
 SD is an inherited autosomal recessive disease caused by a mutation in the NKX2-8 gene.
 Two copies of the mutation are necessary for disease signs to be present with both sexes being affected equally in frequency and severity.
 Weimaraners that have only one copy of the SD mutation (N/SD) are normal but they are carriers of the disease.
 When two carriers are bred to each other, 25% of the resulting puppies are expected to be affected and 50% to be carriers.
 Approximately 1.4% of Weimaraners are estimated to be carriers of SD (N/SD); however, the number of carriers can change with each generation.
 Weimaraners that are carriers of SD (N/SD) are completely normal, and they can be safely bred to dogs that are non-carriers (N/N) in order to maintain diversity within the breed and to select for other positive attributes in carrier dogs.